artisynth-dependencies/commons-vfs/commons-vfs2/README.md

 Documentation
 -------------

-More information can be found on the [Apache Commons VFS Project homepage](https://commons.apache.org/proper/commons-vfs2).
+More information can be found on the [Apache Commons VFS homepage](https://commons.apache.org/proper/commons-vfs2).
 The [JavaDoc](https://commons.apache.org/proper/commons-vfs2/javadocs/api-release) can be browsed.
-Questions related to the usage of Apache Commons VFS Project should be posted to the [user mailing list][ml].
+Questions related to the usage of Apache Commons VFS should be posted to the [user mailing list][ml].

 Where can I get the latest release?
 -----------------------------------